Zorro is arguably one of the most stable and robust development platforms. We're

 going to great lengths for keeping it that way.
 New implemented functions must pass

-is beta tested by strategy developers and users, thus ensuring that it has no obvious
+is beta tested by hundreds of strategy developers and users, thus ensuring that it has no obvious

 or severe bugs.
-Still, no software is bug-safe (click for proof).
+Still, no software is completely bug-safe (click for proof).

-You'll find below a list of all bugs ever found in any released Zorro version.
+You'll find below a list of all bugs ever found in any Zorro release.

-Since Zorro serves as a frontend to your script, it's no problem to let it behave
+Since Zorro serves as a frontend to your script, it's easy to let it behave

 under Troubleshooting how to fix bugs, crashes, or other

-problems of your script.
-If you've encountered one of the listed Zorro bugs, use
+listed below.
+If you've encountered one of them, use

-the described workaround or get the latest fixed beta version on the
+the described workaround or get the latest fixed version on the

 Download page.
 If you found

-a previously unknown bug in the latest Zorro version, please contact
+a previously unknown bug in the latest Zorro release, please contact

 email@example.com with a description of

-the bug and the script, log, and data needed for reproducing it.
-Any confirmed bug
+the bug and the script, log files, and data needed for reproducing it.
+Any confirmed

 is normally fixed within 2-3 days.
-Otherwise you can subscribe a
+If your script behaves strange and you don't

 - In the performance report the first January return was sometimes printed under